melastmohican/resume/README.md

 ## SUMMARY
 ![](resume_tagcloud.png)
-Experienced in steering code direction, resolving system issues, strategizing roadmaps, and leading team execution.
-Skilled in collaborating with diverse teams to devise and implement features, enhance backend operations, optimize processes, address challenges, and promote industry best practices.
-Committed to supporting and mentoring fellow engineers for collective success.
+With over 25 years of experience, I'm a seasoned Software Engineering Leader passionate about the entire software development life cycle (SDLC).
+I take pride in crafting high-quality, production-ready solutions using Java, Spring Boot, and databases, and a keen understanding of web applications and microservices.
+My leadership extends beyond technical prowess; I foster a collaborative environment, guide teams through complex challenges, and champion best practices to achieve collective success.

 ## EXPERIENCE
-**Principal Software Engineer**  March 2022 - Present **Veeva Systems**, Pleasanton, California
-Nitro Data Science and Analytics Platform:
+**Principal Software Engineer** March 2022 - Present **Veeva Systems**, Pleasanton, California (Remote: Bellevue, WA) Nitro Data Science and Analytics Platform:
 * Leveraged strong technical expertise to collaborate cross-functionally with Product Management and Development teams.
 Contributed to technical design discussions by proposing and implementing innovative solutions to address concurrency issues that emerged under high load in our enterprise SaaS cloud application.
 This resulted in a significant improvement in application stability and a significant reduction in processing times.
 * Championed a culture of continuous learning and team improvement by mentoring junior and mid-level engineers.
 This resulted in a 25% reduction in bug occurrence in junior engineer's projects.
 My mentorship focused on areas like design patterns, and unit testing best practices.
 * Advocated industry best practices, promoting coding standards to elevate code quality across projects.
 * Acted as a designated liaison for managing and resolving security-related matters, leading incident response efforts, and coordinating vulnerability assessments and resolutions.
 * Identified and prioritized technical debt, systematically improving codebase efficiency and orchestrating smooth platform and framework migrations with minimal user disruption.
-> _Java, Spring Boot, Spring Cloud Stream, Spring Data, Hibernate, Querydsl, Flyway, Spring WebFlux, MySQL, AWS (KMS, S3, RDS, EC2, SQS, Amazon Redshift), Python, Apache Superset, Apache Parquet, ETL, Infrastructure as code (IaC), Elastic Stack (ELK), SAST, SCA, DAST, OpenRewrite, OWASP, Code Refactoring, Code Review, Spring Webflux, Micrometer, Prometheus, Spring MVC, Spring Security, JDBC, Apache Druid, Product Requirements, Problem Solving, Object Oriented Design, Debugging_
+> _Java, Spring Boot, Spring Cloud Stream, Spring Data, Hibernate, Querydsl, Flyway, Spring WebFlux, MySQL, AWS (KMS, S3, RDS, EC2, SQS, Amazon Redshift), Python, Apache Superset, Apache Parquet, SAST, SCA, DAST_

 **Lead Software Developer** February 2018 - March 2022
-**Logic20/20,** Seattle, Washington
+**Logic20/20**, Seattle, Washington
 T-Mobile Social & Messaging Product Development (SMPD):
 * Developed micro-service infrastructure for event broker bot and integrated various Restful APIs.
 * Collaborated with business partners, QA, and cross-functional teams to deliver high-performance message-driven applications.